 The ncRNAs consistently annotated between the three organisms are shown in Fig 5C (more details on this subset in the Suppl.).
-There are comparable numbers of tRNAs in humans and worms with about half as many in fly.
-The number of lncRNAs in human is considerably greater than in worms and flies but the percentage genomic coverage in the three species is, in fact, similar (0.37%, 0.18% and 0.68% for human, worm, and fly).
+In particular, there are comparable numbers of tRNAs in humans and worms with about half as many in fly.
+The number of lncRNAs in human is considerably greater than in worms and flies but the genomic coverage percentage in the three species is, in fact, similar (0.37%, 0.18% and 0.68% for human, worm, and fly).
 Finally, humans have considerably more pre-miRNAs, snoRNAs and snRNAs compared to either worm or fly.
 Pre-miRNAs are cleaved from longer primary-miRNA (pri-miRNA) transcripts, which are either part of protein-coding genes (where the pre-miRNAs are spliced out of introns) or comprise distinct intergenic non-coding loci.
 Pri-miRNA transcripts are incompletely annotated at present; however, comparison of a small but similar number of examples indicates that intergenic pri-miRNA transcripts are substantially shorter in worm (~0.37kb) as compared to fly (7.4kb) or human (20kb).

 Overall, the annotated ncRNAs comprise a smaller fraction of genomic coverage and RNA abundance (fraction of reads) relative to protein coding genes (Fig 5A, Table S4); the annotated ncRNAs (dominated by miRNAs and lncRNAs) are also less broadly transcribed (only 4.4%, 3.6% and 7.8% in human, worm, and fly respectively, Table S4).

 The well-known ncRNA classes that are not comparably annotated include ribosomal RNAs, which are inconsistently represented in the underlying genome sequence due to their repetitive structure (see Suppl.), and piRNA precursors, which appear to be fundamentally different in the three organisms.
-Comparison of piRNA precursors reveals a small number of well-annotated loci in fly and human \cite{16751777,16751776,17346786}, which can, nevertheless, occupy large genomic spaces (many >50kb).
+In particular, comparison of piRNA precursors reveals a small number of well-annotated loci in fly and human \cite{16751777,16751776,17346786}, which can, nevertheless, occupy large genomic spaces (many >50kb).
 In contrast, each worm 21U locus generates 26 nt transcripts that are processed into 21 nt products, with >35,000 21U genes recognized \cite{23260138}.
 Interestingly, while 21U genes are very short in worm, their aggregate genomic length is within ~2-fold of the well-annotated intergenic piRNA clusters in fly and human.

 ** Uniform Quantification of Non-canonical Transcription

-After removing all annotated ncRNAs as well as exons of protein coding genes and pseudogenes, we are left with regions of each genome that that are not transcribed into annotated, processed RNA.
+After removing all annotated ncRNAs as well as exons of protein coding genes and pseudogenes, we are left with regions of each genome that that are not transcribed into annotated, processed RNAs.
 A considerable number of reads map into these "unannotated" regions (Table S4), and we uniformly processed them to identify transcriptionally active regions (TARs) (connected clusters of reads, also known as transcribed fragments or “transfrags” \cite{15539566,15998911}), using a minimum-run/maximum-gap algorithm with consistent parameters chosen for the three organisms (Fig 5C, Suppl.).
 We found that a significant portion of all three genomes gives rise to detectable "non-canonical" transcription; roughly an additional one-third (32 to 37%) of each genome is transcribed at above threshold levels (see Fig. 5A).
 Much of this occurs in the introns of annotated genes; the remaining transcription detected (201 Mb, 16 Mb, and 14 Mb in human, worm, and fly) is intergenic and occurs at low levels, comparable to the levels of transcription detected in introns in the matched compendium (see Table S4).
 In addition, only ~1% of the TARs are found to be broadly expressed in each of the three organisms (see Table S1).
-Overall, the total fraction of the genome that is transcribed -- including intronic, exonic, and non-canonical transcription -- is consistent with that previously reported for human in Djebali et al. \cite{22955620} despite the methodological differences in the analysis pipelines (see Suppl.).
+Overall, the total fraction of the genome that is transcribed -- including intronic, exonic, and non-canonical transcription -- is consistent with that previously reported for human in Djebali et al. \cite{22955620} despite the methodological differences in the analysis pipelines (see Suppl. and Fig. S4).